merely-useful/py-rse/index.md

 > `X if test else Y` is called a \gref{ternary expression}{ternary_expression}.
 > Just as a binary expression like `A + B` has two parts,
 > a ternary expression has three.
-> Conditional expressions are the only ternary expression in most programming languages.
+> Conditional expressions are the only ternary expressions in most programming languages.

 ### Use functions to make code more comprehensible